 - Requires concessionaires operating federally-owned campgrounds to honor federal access pass discounts only “to the extent reimbursement is practical.”

 - Bumps up allowed fee collection and administration spending from 15% to 25%—When you combine that with the allowance for privatized central fee collection, that 10% comes out of funds currently used for land maintenance and goes into private “concessionaire” pockets.

-In other words… you will pay to enter any and all public lands, for which you are already taxed, period.
+In other words… you will pay to enter any and all public lands.
+Public land you already pay for with your taxes.
+Period.
 You will pay even if you’re a student (or more specifically, schools and parents will pay).
-You won’t necessarily be provided any type of service for your fee—actually, some existing services may be shut down in favor of cheaper alternatives.
+You won’t necessarily be provided any type of service for your fee.
+This might shut down some existing services in favor of cheaper alternatives.

-Discounts and benefits provided to military families, seniors, and the disabled may or may not be honored on a per-location basis.
-Where it is honored, it’s going to be made more difficult to use.
-Where profitable, they will commercialize land management, so the majority of such per-location discount decisions will be made by privately owned business managers.
+Discounts and benefits are currently provided to military families, seniors, and the disabled.
+These may or may not be honored on a per-location basis.
+Where it is honored, it will become more difficult to use.
+Where profitable, they will commercialize land management.
+The majority of such per-location discount decisions will be made by privately owned business managers.
 And, because those commercial enterprises are so busy, we’re going to throw them 25% of the proceeds from “public land” use.

 I am not OK with that.